BDO Warrior Guide - All about Black Desert Online Warrior

 Status: Very Important

 A very important skill for various reasons.
-Frontal Guard lingers through entire animation and leaves you in guarding stance after the skill has been cast.
+Frontal Guard lingers through the entire animation and leaves you in guarding stance after the skill has been cast.
 Stiffens your enemies on good hits.
-Is great for movement and you are able to cancel out of other skills when you use that.
+It is great for movement and you are able to cancel out of other skills when you use that.
 Important AF.